FasterSpeeding/Tanjun/docs/usage.md

 Here [InMemoryCooldownManager][tanjun.dependencies.InMemoryCooldownManager]
-will manage the cooldowns for all the commands in this bot instance with [Manager.set_bucket][tanjun.dependencies.InMemoryCooldownManager.set_bucket] being called to limit the bucket `"main_commands"` to 5 calls every 60 seconds per user, [Manager.disable_bucket][tanjun.dependencies.InMemoryCooldownManager.disable_bucket] being called to ensure that the bucket `"plugin.meta"` has no cooldowns as unconfigured buckets will default to the configuration for the `"default"` bucket, and
+will manage the cooldowns for all the commands in this bot instance with [Manager.set_bucket][tanjun.dependencies.InMemoryCooldownManager.set_bucket] being called to limit the bucket `"main_commands"` to 5 calls per user every 60 seconds, [Manager.disable_bucket][tanjun.dependencies.InMemoryCooldownManager.disable_bucket] being called to ensure that the bucket `"plugin.meta"` has no cooldowns as unconfigured buckets will default to the configuration for the `"default"` bucket, and